bneelesh74-cmyk/ai-alert-triage-system/README.md

 ## Security Operations Analyst (SOC Analyst)

-SOC analysts are responsible for monitoring security alerts and investigating suspicious activity across cloud systems.
-They often work in high-pressure environments where large volumes of alerts must be reviewed quickly.
+SOC analysts monitor security alerts and investigate suspicious activity across cloud systems.
+They often operate in **high-pressure environments** where large volumes of alerts must be reviewed quickly.

 They need tools that help them: